 Chartered status can be gained through a relevant professional body.
 For example, the Geological Society offers chartered geologist (CGeol) status and the option to become a chartered scientist (CSci).
 The ICE offers chartered engineer (CEng) registration.

-Achieving chartered status takes about five years and candidates must meet the educational and training requirements of their professional body, undertake relevant experience and complete a professional interview.
+It will take you about five years to achieve chartered status, as you must meet the educational and training requirements of your professional body, undertake relevant experience and complete a professional interview.

 An engineering geologist may: